 - 1/4 cup cilantro, chopped

 - Saute the diced onions in olive oil or vegetable broth until they're translucent.
 Season with a pinch of salt.
-Add the minced garlic, the whole bottle of red curry paste, curry powder, cumin, coriander, garam masala, and grated ginger.
+Add the minced garlic, the whole bottle of red curry paste, tomato paste, garam masala, cumin, coriander, and grated ginger.
 Stir well and let it cook for 2 minutes or until fragrant.

 - Add the sliced mushrooms to the pan (and any other vegetables you'd like to add), mix well to coat the vegetables, and saute for 5-8 minutes.